The Russia Investigations: Trump Says His Answers For Mueller Are Done. Now What?

 Lawyers on a tightrope

-Even so, if prosecutors in Alexandria, Va., did ask a grand jury to charge Assange they have no shortage of complaints to make, but if any prosecution goes forward it could wind up being quite delicate.
+Even so, if prosecutors in Alexandria, Va., did ask a grand jury to charge Assange, they have no shortage of complaints to make, but if any prosecution goes forward, it could wind up being quite delicate.

 For one thing, there's Assange's physical situation: Although the government of Ecuador, which has been sheltering him, now may be losing its patience, it also has said he is free to keep holing up in its London embassy.
-So unless that changes he may not be available to appear in U.S. court to defend himself.
+So unless that changes, he may not be available to appear in U.S. court to defend himself.

-That raises the stakes for the State and Justice Departments: Might unsealing charges shake the tree hard enough to release this kitten?
+That raises the stakes for the State and Justice departments: Might unsealing charges shake the tree hard enough to release this kitten?
 Or is it smarter to get Assange out into the open some other way, let the British arrest him and then ask them to toss him over when they've finished with him?

 And if all those arrangements are settled, what charges should the United States bring?

-Assange's supporters — and his attorney — argue that he not only hasn't broken any law, but he hasn't done anything wrong.
+Assange's supporters — and his attorney — argue that he not only hasn't broken any law, but he also hasn't done anything wrong.
 All he has done all along is circulate and amplify truthful information, supporters say.
 Assange, as the argument goes, is a journalist and the West supports the freedom of the press.

 If Assange is charged, his defense may boil down to: I'm a journalist, not a spy.